RobzLegz/RobzLegz/README.md

 ## I'm a front end web developer from Latvia!

 - I'm currently learning Python 🐍
-- My 2021 goals are to contribute and learn as much as possible ✔️
+- My 2021 goals are to learn and contribute as much as possible ✔️
-- Aviable for remote freelance jobs 💼
-- I would love to coach/mentor others👨‍🏫

 ### Contact me: